Engee documentation

 where

-• - is the flow path length used in heat transfer calculations;
+• — the length of the flow path used in heat transfer calculations;

-• - is the total area of the heat transfer surface.
+• — the total surface area of the heat transfer.

-The method of calculating the Nusselt number depends on the value of the parameters Heat transfer coefficient model.
+The method of calculating the Nusselt number depends on the value of the parameter Heat transfer coefficient model.

-If the parameter Heat transfer coefficient model is set to the value of `Correlation for flow inside tubes`then the Nusselt number at port A will be:
+If for the parameter Heat transfer coefficient model the value is set Correlation for flow inside tubes, the Nusselt number in port A will be:

 where

-• - is the value of parameters Nusselt number for laminar flow heat transfer;
+• — parameter value Nusselt number for laminar flow heat transfer;

-• and are the Prandtl numbers at ports A and B.
+• and — Prandtl numbers on ports A and B.

-If for the parameters Heat transfer coefficient model is set to value `Tabulated data - Colburn factor vs. Reynolds number`then the Nusselt number at port A will be:
+If for the parameter Heat transfer coefficient model the value is set Tabulated data - Colburn factor vs. Reynolds number, the Nusselt number in port A will be:

 where

-• and are the Colburn factor at ports A and B. The block obtains the Colburn factor from tabulated data presented as a function of Reynolds number;
+• and — the Colburn factor on ports A and B. The block obtains the Colburn factor from tabular data presented as a function of the Reynolds number;

-• and are Reynolds numbers based on hydraulic diameters for heat transfer calculations at ports A and B. These values are defined at port A and B as:
+• and — Reynolds numbers based on hydraulic diameters for calculating heat transfer in ports A and B. These values are defined on port A and B as:

-If the parameters Heat transfer coefficient model are set to the value of `Tabulated data - Nusselt number vs. Reynolds number and Prandtl number`then the Nusselt number at port A will be:
+If for the parameter Heat transfer coefficient model the value is set Tabulated data - Nusselt number vs. Reynolds number and Prandtl number, the Nusselt number in port A will be:

-The hydraulic diameter used in heat transfer calculations differs from the hydraulic diameter used in pressure loss calculations if the perimeter to be heated and the perimeter experiencing friction do not coincide.
-For a tube-in-tube heat exchanger with an annular cross-section, the hydraulic diameter for heat transfer calculations is:
+The hydraulic diameter used in heat transfer calculations differs from the hydraulic diameter used in pressure loss calculations if the heated perimeter and the friction perimeter do not match.
+For a tube-in-tube heat exchanger with an annular cross section, the hydraulic diameter for heat transfer calculations is:

 and the hydraulic diameter for pressure calculations is: